-New Years resolutions are restrictive, belittling, and designed to make you feel like a failure, when you (humanly, and naturally) fall short of your mark.
-What a swell way to kick off the Age of Aquarius, and the Year of the Dragon!
-Snort!
+New Year’s resolutions are restrictive, belittling and designed to make you feel like a failure, when you — humanly and naturally — fall short of your mark.
+What a swell way to kick off the next installment of your life!

-New Years rituals, on the other hand, are commemorative, detached from results, and designed to simply let you FEEL the movement of time, in a tangible way.
-They bring aliveness, not obligations.
+New Year’s rituals, on the other hand, are commemorative, detached from results and designed to simply let you FEEL the movement of time.

-Here are six heart-opening New Years rituals — for closure, completion + thunderbolt clarity.
+Here are six of my favorite New Year’s rituals — for closure, completion + thunderbolt clarity.

 Perform with love.